 My family likes to hang out in Paradise.
 The Paradise area offers stunning views of Mount Rainier and has several hiking trails suitable for families with kids.

-There’s also a cool visitors center where you can chat with staff members about the history and geology of the area.
+There’s also an incredible visitors center where you can chat with staff members about the history and geology of the area.
 The exhibits are pretty cool.

 Olympic National Park